 Here are some examples of Heart questions:

 - What do you really want?

 - What are you passionate about?

 - What are you like when you’re at your best?

 These questions make up the beginning stage of our coaching model designed specifically for education, the Start With Heart Model.
 Consider asking these questions of yourself or of others at the beginning of a conversation.
 They encourage self-reflection, self-awareness and alignment between who the person is and what it is they truly want.

 Who could you help with a Heart question today?

-To jump straight into action, you are invited to join The Anatomy: Foundational Coaching Course for Senior Leaders.
+To jump straight into action, you are invited to join The Anatomy: Foundational Coaching Course.
 This two-day coaching training course will give you the opportunity to learn and practice coaching in the company of senior leaders from schools across the UK.
-Find out more using the link on the left.
+Find out more here.